Celebrating World Book Day

 - Evaluation shows Early Words Together improves children’s vocabulary and supports school readiness in Literacy news by Danielle Wright

 - National Literacy Trust partners with Routledge to launch Support for schools in Literacy news by Liam Johnson

 Blogs by the same author

-- Why you should give the Gift of Reading this Christmas in Blogs by Lizzie Poulton
+- Why you should give the Gift of Reading this Christmas in Blog by Lizzie Poulton

-- Give the Gift of Reading this Christmas in Blogs by Lizzie Poulton
+- Give the Gift of Reading this Christmas in Blog by Lizzie Poulton

-- A book of their own: how owning books affects children's literacy in Blogs by Lizzie Poulton
+- A book of their own: how owning books affects children's literacy in Blog by Lizzie Poulton